 Members of the University of Wisconsin - Eau Claire Department of Nursing, as a learning community, honor our historical successes while we risk the pursuit of new avenues of excellence.

-Vision: Educating nurse leaders to challenge boundaries and build bridges for a healthier world.
+Educating nurse leaders to challenge boundaries and build bridges for a healthier world.

-Nursing Mission Statement
+Department of Nursing Mission Statement

-The select mission of Nursing is to:
+The select mission of the Nursing Department is to:

 - Educate nurses to lead within diverse, complex environments